NUR: Nursing: Generic Undergraduate Courses

 3 sh (may not be repeated for credit)

 This course introduces students to health assessment as a systematic process with emphasis on therapeutic communication skills and assessment of health across the lifespan.
-Focus is on the development of therapeutic relationships and the use of general and specialized assessment skills as a basis for clinical decision making.
+The students will learn to develop therapeutic relationships with clients and use general and specialized assessment skills and findings as a basis for applying clinical judgement.

 NUR 3145 Pharmacology